esl/MongooseIM/doc/modules/mod_commands.md

 Each definition contains the following entries:

 * name (uniquely identifies the command)
-* category (used for listing commands and for generating urls for REST API)
+* category (used for listing commands and for generating URLs for REST API)
 * subcategory (optional)
 * desc (a brief description)
 * module, function (what is called when the command is executed)